neo-CAOS/Teaching-material/README.md

 ## ⚠️ Important Notice

 > **Note:** The current implementation is not fully up to date.
 Modifications will follow to address all outstanding issues.
+> **Note:** The pulling and data collection from all submodules works, but managing the personal branch for developing personal modifications is still not functioning.

 ## Table of Contents
 - [Overview](#overview)